21 Nov 2012

-- Written by By Andrew O. De Guzman - Reporter
+- By Andrew O. De Guzman - Reporter

 U.S. District Court for the NMI Chief Judge Ramona V. Manglona has summoned Justin A. Funkugub, 35, to explain why his post-trial release should not be revoked.

 U.S. Probation Office told the federal court that Funkugub has violated terms of his conditions of release, such as use or unlawful possession of a narcotic drug or other controlled substance unless prescribed by a licensed medical practitioner, for submitting diluted sample for his drug test, and for consuming alcohol.

 Funkugub has admitted to a charge of felon in possession of a firearm, and will be sentenced on Nov.
 26, 2012, according to court documents.